google-deepmind/pysc2/docs/environment.md

     84)` which represent a pixel on the screen.

 The function names should be unique, stable and meaningful.
-The function and type ids are the index into the list of `function_defs` and `types`.
+The function and type ids are the index into the list of `functions` and `types`.

 The `types` are a predefined list of argument types that can be used in a function call.
 The exact definitions are in `pysc2.lib.actions.TYPES`

 Some actions are general.
-This is visible in actions.py through an extra param at function construction.
+This is visible in `actions.py` through an extra param at function construction.
 It's often exposed in the name as longer versions being the specific versions.
 Above you see `Attack_screen` (general), `Attack_Attack_screen` and `Scan_Move_screen` (specific).
 For now only